Moving goods from Northern Ireland to Great Britain

 Licences, certificates and other documents

-If your goods are subject to sanitary and phytosanitary (SPS) controls, you will be required to indicate this in your TSS submission.
+If your goods are subject to sanitary and phytosanitary (SPS) controls, you must indicate this in your Trader Support Service submission.
 You must comply with Department for Environment, Food and Rural Affairs (DEFRA) requirements and provide TSS with the appropriate SPS certificates.

-If the commodity codes of your goods require any other licences, certificates or documents, you will be required to indicate this in your TSS submission, provide any associated reference numbers and attach any relevant documents.
+If the commodity codes of your goods require any other licences, certificates or documents, you must indicate this in your TSS submission.
+You must also provide any associated reference numbers and attach any relevant documents.

 Document checks

-When TSS submits the export declaration on your behalf, they will be notified on whether a documents check is required, and if so:
+When the Trader Support Service submits the export declaration on your behalf, they will be notified on whether a documents check is required, and if so:

-• TSS will contact you to ensure all the required documents are attached to your case
+• TSS will contact you to ensure the required documents are attached to your case

 • TSS will provide the Movement Reference Number (MRN) once the goods are released for movement